project-repo/cagebreak/README.md

   * There is no screen reader support per se but using a screen reader on socket output would work and cagebreak does not preclude the use of a screen reader for any software run with it.

+## Bugs

+[Open an issue](https://github.com/project-repo/cagebreak/issues/new) is you find something.

+See [SECURITY.md](SECURITY.md) for other means of contacting the Cagebreak authors and security issues.

+Fixed bugs are assigned a number and summarized in [Bugs.md](Bugs.md) for future reference independent of github.

 ## Contributors